-An act of generosity inspired the foundation of Murdoch University Art Collection.
+An act of generosity inspired the foundation of Murdoch University's Art Collection.
 To commemorate Murdoch University’s inauguration in 1974 a series of artworks were donated by generous individuals.
 The most notable being eleven works received between 1974-75 from prominent collector and philanthropist, Dr Harold Schenberg, including works by Ian Fairweather, Leonard French, Roland Wakelin and Margaret Woodward.
 Along with the purchase of a drawing of Sir Walter Murdoch by Louis Kahan.

 Robert Juniper, Cotswolds Landscape 1983.
 Acrylic and charcoal on linen, 182 x 232 cm (diptych).
 Donated by Rural and Industries Bank of Western Australia 1983.